-The music department at More House is extremely active and there are numerous groups for Year 10 and above to get involved in.
-All are welcome to join the school's senior choir which performs in the annual Easter Choral Concert, with the unique opportunity to sing at prestigious venues alongside professional singers and orchestras.
+The Music department at More House is extremely active and there are numerous groups for Year 10 and above to get involved in.
+All are welcome to be involved in the Christmas and Easter concerts, with the unique opportunity to sing at prestigious venues alongside professional singers and orchestras.

-Depending on ability, pupils may also audition to become a member of our senior chamber choir, which tackles extremely difficult yet rewarding repertoire.
-Instrumentalists have the opportunity to become leading members of the chamber orchestra, string group, percussion club or guitar group.
+Depending on ability, pupils may also audition to become a member of our Senior Chamber Choir, which tackles demanding yet rewarding repertoire.
+Instrumentalists have the opportunity to become leading members of the Chamber Orchestra, percussion club or guitar group.
 There is also an annual music tour during the October half-term where the pupils give concerts and sing at Mass around the world.
-The most recent tour was to Tuscany in October 2021.
+The most recent tour was to Tuscany in October 2021 and this October our students will be travelling to Nashville, Tennessee.